parham075/Kidney-Tumor-Classification-with-mlflow/README.md

 # Kidney-Tumor-Classification-MLFLOW
-This project is the complete workflow of providing and maintaining the life cycle of a model using MLflow to classify Tumor which is detected in CT-Scan Images with deployment of the model
+This project is the complete workflow of providing and maintaining the life cycle of a model using MLflow to classify image contain Tumor in CT-Scan's images with deployment of the model.